dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 }
 </style>

-As you can see, even with DOSBox-level vsync enabled, you might still get tearing in some games, but that's just how the games were coded.
-We can't "fix" that at the emulator level, that would require making changes to the games' code.
-Many pre-rendered cutscenes and FMV games tear really badly on real hardware too on CRTs---that's the "authentic DOS experience" for you!
-:sunglasses:
+!!! warning "This will void your warranty, pal"

+    Make sure you do **not** force vsync globally at the GPU driver level (e.g., in Nvidia Control Panel or similar).
+If you do that, it's almost certain you will get all sorts of weird behaviour in DOSBox Staging.
+It's highly recommended to leave the global vsync settings at their defaults ("let the application decide"), and only tweak vsync on a per-application basis.

+    Various frame limiter utilities have similar effects---make sure they're not running when you use DOSBox Staging, or whitelist individual games to be frame limited instead of letting them throttle every program globally.

+    By the way, forcing vsync globally would wreak havock not just on DOSBox Staging, but pretty much every single home computer and console emulator---that's just how they work.
+In contrast to modern 3D games, they need full control over frame pacing and vsync without any external "help".

+!!! note "Here be dragons"

-Manually configuring vsync is a complex advanced topic for power users only, so it's beyond the scope of this beginner's guide.
-If you're feeling brave, look into the `presentation_mode`, `vsync`, `vsync_skip`, `host_rate`, and `dos_rate` settings for further details, but it's unlikely you'll be able to improve the automatically chosen settings unless you _really_ know what you're doing (and it's really easy to make the situation a lot worse by misconfiguring things).
+    Manually configuring vsync is an advanced topic for power users only, so it's beyond the scope of this beginner's guide.
+If you're feeling brave, look into the `presentation_mode`, `vsync`, `vsync_skip`, `host_rate`, and `dos_rate` settings for further details, but it's unlikely you'll be able to improve the automatically chosen settings unless you _really know_ what you're doing.
+It's super easy to make the situation a lot worse by misconfiguring things, so when in doubt, just reset these settings to their "factory defaults".

 ## Setting the emulated CPU speed

-Hardware-accelerated 3D graphics only became widespread in the second half of the 1990s after the end of the DOS era, so most DOS games only use software rendering.
+Hardware-accelerated 3D graphics only became widespread in the late 1990s after the end of the DOS era, so most DOS games only use software rendering.
 Dark Forces is no exception, which means your emulated CPU needs to be fast enough to reach the 70 FPS maximum the game supports.

 The game prints out the familiar message of the DOS/4GW DOS extender at startup, which means this is a